Barbara Matera Award

 Nominees must be a current graduate student or an early career professional (two years after graduation).

-Nominees must have a current individual type (e.g. student, early career) membership at the time of submission.
+Nominees must have a current individual type (e.g. student, individual) membership at the time of submission.

 An individual may self-nominate OR be nominated by faculty or another non-student professional who is a current USITT member.